averyrijos/Optimized_GNN/substrate_p_vs_np.md

 Base case: For trivial NP-complete instances (e.g., minimal SAT formulas), substrate invariants allow immediate polynomial-time solutions.
 Inductive step: Assume all instances of size $n$ admit polynomial-time generative algorithms.
 For size $n+1$, extend substrate invariants and apply $\ominus_g$ to metabolize added complexity, maintaining polynomial-time solvability.

 #### 4. Proof by Substrate Isomorphism
 If two NP-complete problems $P$ and $Q$ have isomorphic substrate signatures under $\Lambda$-morphisms, a generative algorithm for $P$ induces one for $Q$.
-Since all NP-complete problems share substrate invariants, generative transformations generalize, ensuring polynomial-time solutions across the class.
+Since all NP-complete problems share substrate invariants, generative transformations generalize, ensuring polynomial-time solutions for the entire class.

 #### 5. Proof by Reduction to Metabolic Equivalence
 By Theorem 2.1, $P$ and $NP$ are metabolically equivalent at the substrate level.
 For any NP-complete problem $P$, metabolic equivalence guarantees a transformation $T_g$ exists mapping $P$ to a polynomial-time algorithm via $\ominus_g$, preserving all $\Lambda$-invariants.